 Annual Grant Requirements

 - We require all Annual Grant recipients to submit an Interim Grant Report.A Report Form will be sent to you once you have been awarded your grant.

 - Are there other requirements?

-- We ask all grant recipients to submit 3-5 hi-resolution photos of the programs for which they receive funding.
+- We ask all Annual Grant recipients to submit 3 to 5 hi-resolution photos of the programs for which they receive funding.
 Exceptions are made when this is not possible for privacy or other reasons.

-- We also require all grant recipients to adhere to our Publicity Guidelines, which will be emailed with the Interim Grant Report Form.
+- We also require all Annual Grant recipients to adhere to our Publicity Guidelines, which will be emailed with the Interim Grant Report Form.

 - How should we send something to the HPCF?

 - We prefer to receive all printed materials and photos, electronically.